 The Yale University Art Gallery contains representative collections of ancient, medieval, and Renaissance art, Near and Far Eastern art, archaeological material from the University's excavations, Pre-Columbian and African art, works of European and American masters from virtually every period, and a rich collection of modern art.
-The landmark Louis I. Kahn building will be closed for renovation for two years beginning in the summer of 2003.
-The hub of the museum's activities will be the adjacent Swartwout building, housing Yale's world-renowned collections of American paintings, sculpture, and decorative arts, as well as a selection of masterworks from all other departments.
+The landmark Louis I. Kahn building is closed for a two-year renovation.
+The hub of the museum's activities during this period will be the adjacent Swartwout building, housing Yale's world-renowned collections of American paintings, sculpture, and decorative arts, as well as a selection of masterworks from all other departments.